uw-it-edm/docfinity-rest-api-reference/docs/create-and-update.md

 ## Custom EDM End-Points

-To work around the limitations of DocFinity's core API, EDM team has developed custom end-points to create and update documents. *Note: url paths may change.*
+To work around the limitations of DocFinity's core API, EDM team has developed custom end-points to create and update documents.

 - `https://{host}/documents/v1/commit`.
 End-point that indexes a file that has already been uploaded to DocFinity with the given metadata.
 - `https://{host}/documents/v1/update`.
 End-point that updates the metadata of a document with the given values.